syncfusion-content/maui-docs/MAUI/RadialGauge/axes.md

 ### Positioning axis based on its angle

-The `CanScaleToFit` property of `radial gauge` allows to position the axis and its features based on the provided `StartAngle` and `EndAngle`.
+The `CanScaleToFit` property of radial axis is used to fit the axis position on available size based on the provided `StartAngle` and `EndAngle`.
 By default, the `CanScaleToFit` is true.

 {% tabs %}